oVirt/ovirt-site/source/feature/detailedquota.html.md

 *   When the administrator chooses to enable the Quota mechanism he should consider removing the permission of the unlimited quota.
 In addition, the existing resources will consume the unlimited quota, the administrator should consider changing that as well.
 *   On upgrade, an automatic Default Quota for each DC will be created, with permissions for everyone, and unlimited space for storage and cluster use.
     When the Data Center is at disabled mode, the Default Quota will be the one that all the resources consumed from, and when the DC will become active, this default quota will behave as a regular quota.
+    User can edit the default quota only when the Data Center quota mode is not disabled.
 When a user will edit the Default Quota, the quota will loose its default flag, and the user will need to change the quota name prefix.
     When the user will change the Data Center back to disabled, there will be a check whether default quota was changed or not.
     If the Default Quota was not changed then the default quota will stay the same and permission for Everyone will be added to it.
     If no default quota was found, which means the default quota was changed during when the Data Ceneter was not disabled, then a new default quota should be created with a default name.